juanclopgar97/python_sharp/README.md

     e.cancel = True
 ```

-In the code block above is shown how the subscriber uses *e.value* to determine if *e.cancel* is going to be set to *True*, subsequently the publisher can use this value to modify some behaviour:
+In the code block above is shown how the subscriber uses *e.value* to determine if *e.cancel* is going to be set to *True*, subsequently the publisher can use this value to modify some behavior:

 ```python
   @location.setter